ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/cath-kidston-christmas-advent-calendar-giveaway.markdown

 section1-content: "<p>Countdown to Christmas with a gorgeous gift every day from the\
   \ brand new Cath Kidston advent calendar.
 Behind each window you'll find a deliciously-scented,\
   \ luxurious beauty treat, from hand cream to lip balm, soap to body scrub, in a\
-  \ selection of pretty prints and fragrances.</p>\r\n<p>Click below for a chance\
+  \ selection of pretty prints and fragrances.</p>\n<p>Click below for a chance to\
-  \ to win Cath Kidston Christmas Advent Calendar and get ready to explore the world\
+  \ win Cath Kidston Christmas Advent Calendar and get ready to explore the world\
-  \ of Cath Kidston bath and body product now!</p>"
+  \ of Cath Kidston bath and body product now!</p>\n"
 entry-title: "Win Cath Kidston Christmas Advent Calendar 2018!"
-entry-content: "Enter the draw to win Cath Kidston Christmas Advent Calendar 2018\
+entry-content: "<p>Enter the draw to win Cath Kidston Christmas Advent Calendar 2018\
-  \ by completing the form below before 23:59 on 2nd of December 2018."
+  \ by completing the form below before 23:59 on 2nd of December 2018.</p>\n"
 has-winner: false
 prize-description: "Cath Kidston Christmas Advent Calendar 2018."
 special-conditions: "Multiple entries are allowed up to one every day."